jina-ai/finetuner/docs/tasks/image-to-image.md

 ```python
 run.save_artifact('resnet-model')
 ```
 That's it!
-Now you have a fine-tuned model which is ready to be {ref}`integrated inside the Jina ecosystem <integrate-with-jina>`.
+Now you have a fine-tuned model which is ready to be {ref}`integrated with the Jina ecosystem <integrate-with-jina>`.